Missing features

 • Link to the specific feature

-• Set the callback date to “When feature ships” if that option is available, or set a fallback date
+• Set the callback date to “When feature is implemented” if that option is available, or set a fallback date

 When managing features: